dart-lang/language/working/0041 - static extension methods/feature-specification-using-static-type-patterns.md

 The extension member invocation proceeds as follows:

 Evaluate `e` to an object `o`.
-Let `Tr` be the run-time type of `o`.
 Invoke the extension desugared method for `m` with actual type arguments obtained by passing `V1 ..
-Vk` followed by the actual type arguments passed to `m` at the call site; and passing `o` as the first positional argument followed by the actual arguments passed to `m` at the call site.
+Vk` followed by the actual type arguments passed to `m` at the call site;
+and passing `o` as the first positional argument followed by the actual arguments passed to `m` at the call site.
 If this function invocation evaluates to an object `r` then `r` is the result of the evaluation of `e1`, and if the function invocation throws an exception _x_ and stack trace _s_ then the evaluation of `e1` also throws _x_ and _s_.

 ## Discussion

 This proposal is similar to the proposal in
 [language PR #284](https://github.com/dart-lang/language/pull/284).
 It differs by using a purely static binding of the type parameters of the extension, whereas PR &#35;284 uses a static match plus a run-time